gregfrasco/real-estate-price-predictions/Process_Book.md

 ## Solution

-The goal of this project is to find and analyze houses on the market, determine if the house is flippable and estimate the market value for a home after renovations.
-We plan on building an interactive website to educate the buyer of the potential value of the home.
-Our team plans on building a machine learning model that factors in listings from MLS to identify the homes value, and identify potential flips.
+The goal of this project is to find and analyze houses on the market to determine if the house is flippable.

+Our model tries to see if we can predict flippable houses *without* using the description (descriptions will often explicity say if the property is a fixer-upper or needs some work) or photos (which can show the state of the property), to see if there's some other key indicators or similarities in the listings.
+We could see this being useful in a few ways - in the current housing shortage, investors often try to get in on a property before it hits the market.
+An investor could use our tool to find a property before it goes on the market and before image and descriptions are available.
+This helps the investor avoid competition and find good deals.

 ## Project Plan